Baxromumarov/budget-tracker/README.md

 - Introduce automated unit/integration tests (e.g., pytest & React Testing Library).
 - Extend reporting (e.g., yearly dashboards, charts).
 - Integrate background job processing for scheduled exports or alerts.

+## Telegram Bot

+- Start with `SERVICE=bot ./start.sh` (or `SERVICE=telegram-bot ./start.sh`) after configuring `TELEGRAM_BOT` and `OPENAI_API_KEY`.
+- Auto-onboards Telegram users into the main database and links their chat metadata.
+- Understands free-form text and receipt photos using OpenAI, with keyword fallbacks when AI is unavailable.
+- Auto-categorises expenses/income, stores confidence markers, and highlights low-confidence imports in the description.
+- Provides `/report`, `/recent`, and `/help` commands plus inline buttons for current, 3, 6, and 12-month summaries or year-to-date stats.
+- Replies with multi-month breakdowns, top categories, and the currency noted in the receipt when it differs from `DEFAULT_CURRENCY`.

+## Automation

+- Prefer the built-in bot for turnkey automation.
+For visual orchestration or extra steps (e.g., CRM sync), leverage the n8n workflow in `docs/automation/telegram-expense-bot.md`.
+- Import the template `automation/n8n-telegram-expense-workflow.json`, supply credentials, and n8n will handle AI extraction + Postgres inserts alongside your custom nodes.